jnk0le/AVR-UART-lib/README.md

 - optimized as much as possible to reduce code size
 - and much more

-simple "hello world" code on mega328p gives:
+simple "hello world" code on mega328p can give:

 	Program Memory Usage 	:	414 bytes   1,3 % Full
 	Data Memory Usage 		:	82 bytes   4,0 % Full